ValeryAndreevichPushkarev/PositionalEncoding/README.md

 See schematics in attached file.

 Can be useful in mobile GPU, server TPU and other things.
-Just make computations, before output to memory decode result into binary.
+Just make computations, before output to memory decode result into non-masked binary format.
 With heat of 4-5 transistors switches (for 2b,4b and so)

 ###TODO:
 Supress check for too giant OR (limited by current, btw in that scheme only one input of OR is active).
 Read articles about SRAM (or DRAM) that overheating.